hitokiri-mata/katacoda-courses/kubernetes-fundamentals/springboot-to-k8s/step3-create-app.md

 -d baseDir=hello \
 | tar -xzvf -`{{execute}}

-In the my-app directory is the application skelton.
+In the `hello` directory is the application skelton.
 We just need to add some code then it can be built and run.